-Students may obtain all of their general education requirements, and earn an Associate in Arts degree and several Certificates from Oakton with distance learning courses.
+With Oakton’s online courses, you may obtain all general education requirements, and earn an Associate in Arts degree as well as several professional certificates.

-Note: Some online courses have on-campus requirements.
-For example, Biology requires on-campus labs, and Speech requires on-campus presentations.
-Several courses also require on-campus testing (see below).
-On-campus requirements, if present, are listed in the course schedule.
-If you have any questions, please check with the instructor.
+Be aware that a few online courses do have on-campus requirements.
+For example, biology requires on-campus labs, and speech requires on-campus presentations in front of an audience.
+On-campus requirements are listed in the class schedule.
+In addition, many courses require on-campus testing.
+If you have any questions, please check with the instructor before you enroll.

 If you are taking Oakton online courses to prepare for state-licensed professions, please note that we have no way of certifying the course for any state other than Illinois.
 Courses may or may not satisfy licensed-occupation requirement in other states.
 Visit careeronestop for information on your state requirements.